 Byron Haskin worked with George Pal on several other occasions including The Naked Jungle, Conquest of Space and The Power.
 Haskin also directed a number of other genre films including Tarzan’s Peril (1951), From the Earth to the Moon (1958), Captain Sindbad (1963) and Robinson Crusoe on Mars (1964), as well as episodes of the classic science-fiction anthology series The Outer Limits (1963-5).

 The film was later sequelised as a routine tv series War of the Worlds (1988-90), which only had the name in common with the film.
 Here the invaders had abandoned their war machines and were standardised alien body snatchers being fought by a human resistance.
 Although the idea was mentioned several times during the immediate post-Star Wars (1977) boom, there had never been any cinematic remake of War of the Worlds up until 2005.
 This saw no less than three different adaptations of the story with Steven Spielberg’s blockbuster War of the Worlds (2005) starring Tom Cruise; the independently produced The War of the Worlds (2005) from Timothy Hines and his Pendragon Productions, which set out to film the H.G.
 Wells novel as written and was set in the Victorian period; and The Asylum’s low-budget modernised War of the Worlds (2005) starring C. Thomas Howell, which produced a sequel with War of the Worlds 2: The Next Wave (2008).
 Both the Spielberg and Pendragon versions return to H.G.
 Wells’s image of tripedial war machines, while The Asylum version features six-legged ones.
-This as followed by The War of the Worlds (2019), a three-part BBC tv mini-series set during the Victorian period; and War of the Worlds (2019), an eight episode mini-series that relocates action to the contemporary European Union.
+This was followed by The War of the Worlds (2019), a three-part BBC tv mini-series set during the Victorian period; War of the Worlds (2019- ), a tv series that relocates action to the contemporary European Union; and the contemporary Young Adult film War of the Worlds: The Attack (2023).

 There was also Jeff Wayne’s Musical Version of The War of the Worlds (2006), a dvd-released version of a stage performance of the best-selling 1977 musical album, the interesting War of the Worlds: Goliath (2012), an animated film set in an alternate history 1914 with Steampunk mecha taking on the second Martian invasion; and The Great Martian War: 1913-1917 (2013), a mocumentary retelling that blends CGI tripod war machines with WWI film footage.
 Other films include the Polish The War of the Worlds – Next Century (1981), which is not related to the Wells novel but is in fact a story about Martian invaders imposing media censorship, and The Night That Panicked America (1975), a tv movie depicting the hysteria surrounding the Orson Welles radio broadcast.
 A key scene from the film was also recreated in Steven Spielberg’s Ready Player One (2018).